KIZITOEDWARD/Website-template-being-edited/README.txt

-This is the coming soon page for PandoriumMC.It will go live when it is finished within the next 24 hours
+This is the coming soon page for PandoriumMC.
+It will go live when it is finished within the next 24 hours